 DRBU offers a computer lab for student usage.
 The lab provides computer, printing, and internet facilities to students for the purpose of supporting their study, work, and personal communications.
-Five Microsoft Windows-based PC workstations and one black-and-white printer are available at the computer lab located in the main DRBU building for student use.
-The computer lab is open from 7 A.M. to 9 P.M. daily.
-Basic office productivity software tools such as the Microsoft Office Suite and Google Apps are available on these workstations.
-Tutorials on how to use these software tools can be found on the software vendors' websites.
+Five PC workstations and one black-and-white printer are available at the computer lab located in the main DRBU building for student use.
+Basic office productivity software tools such as Google Apps are available on these workstations.
+Tutorials on how to use these software tools can be found on the software vendors' websites and by contacting the IT department.

 DRBU provides all students enrolled in a fulltime degree program with an "@drbu.edu" email account.
 This is available for as long as the student is enrolled at DRBU.
-DRBU's email system is based on Google's Gmail and can be accessed on any connected device via a Web browser such as Microsoft's Internet Explorer, Mozilla Firefox, Apple's Safari, and Google's Chrome.
+DRBU's email system is based on Google's Gmail and can be accessed on any connected device via a Web browser such as Microsoft Internet Explorer, Mozilla Firefox, Apple Safari, and Google Chrome.
 Google provides tutorials and information on its website on the use of Gmail.